enyeInc/Engineering-Conventions/README.md

 3. `Recommended 10.0.0+`

 > Make sure that ESLint is install on your IDE
-* It makes sure that we are all following a [basic level of coding conventions](https://eslint.org/docs/developer-guide/code-conventions)
+* It makes sure that we are all following a [basic level of Javascript coding conventions](https://eslint.org/docs/developer-guide/code-conventions)

 ### Git Flow and Feature branches
 > If you are working on a feature or a bug: